Raghavendra-Gali/PythonStuff/README.md

 # PythonStuff
-Compilation of courses that I have started audit on cousera.
+Compilation of courses that I have taken as a free mooc.
+<li>Implementation in Python</li>